MichiganNLP/vlog_action_localization/README.md

-# Temporal Localization of Narrated Actions in Vlogs
+# WhenAct: Temporal Localization of Narrated Actions in Vlogs

 This repository contains the dataset, **WhenAct**, and code for our [ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM)](https://dl.acm.org/journal/tomm) paper:
 [When did it happen?
 Duration-informed Temporal Localization of Narrated